Piano Sonata No. 2 (Weber)

-Carl Maria von Weber's Piano Sonata No. 2 in A-flat major, Op.
+Carl Maria von Weber's Piano Sonata No. 2 in A♭ major, Op.
 39, is a piano sonata in four movements.
 Weber started his piano sonata in 1814 and completed it in 1816.

 The sonata is in four movements:

 The first movement's themes revolve around tremolos, arpeggiated chords and series of octave passages.
 The andante is calm and solemn at first, transitioning to a powerful middle section before returning to the style of the beginning.
 The third movement is titled Menuetto capriccioso, although it's tempo and character are much closer to that of a scherzo.
 The rondo concluding the sonata sparkles with joy and verve despite some rather trite thematic material.